Direct Learning-Based Deep Spiking Neural Networks: A Review: Recent Advances

 \textbf{Relieving the gradient explosion/vanishing problem}.
 The gradient explosion or vanishing problem is still severe in SG-only methods.
 There are three kinds of methods to solve this problem: using improved neurons or architectures, improved batch normalizations, and regularization.
 In~\citep{ZhangRectified2022}, a simple yet efficient rectified linear postsynaptic potential function (ReL-PSP) for spiking neurons, which benefits for handling the gradient explosion problem, was proposed.
 On the network architecture level, SEW-ResNet~\citep{2021Deep} showed that standard spiking ResNet is inapplicable to overcome identity mapping and vanishing/explosion gradient problems and advised using ResNet with activation before addition form.
 Recently, the pre-activation form-based ResNet was explored in MS-ResNet~\citep{2021Advancing}.
 This network topology can simultaneously handle the gradient explosion/vanishing problem and retain the advantages of the SNN.

 The normalization approaches are widely used in ANNs to train well-performed models, and these approaches are also introduced in the SNN field to handle the vanishing/explosion gradient problems.
 For example, NeuNorm~\citep{2018Direct} normalized the data along the channel dimension like BN in ANNs through constructing auxiliary feature maps.
 Threshold-dependent batch normalization (tdBN)~\citep{2020Going} considers the SNN normalization from a temporal perspective and extends the scope of BN to the additional temporal dimension.
 Furthermore, some works~\citep{2020Revisiting,Rethinking2022,duan2022temporal} argued that the distributions of different timesteps vary wildly, thus bringing a negative impact when using shared parameters.
 Subsequently, the temporal Batch Normalization Through Time (BNTT), postsynaptic potential normalization (PSP-BN), and temporal effective batch normalization (TEBN) that can regulate the spike flows by utilizing separate sets of BN parameters on different timesteps were proposed.
-Though adopting temporal BN parameters on different timesteps can obtain more well-performed SNN models, this kind of BN technique can not fold the BN parameters into the weights and will increase the computations and running time in the inference stage, which should also be noticed.
+Though adopting temporal BN parameters on different timesteps can obtain more well-performed SNN models, this kind of BN technique can not fold the BN parameters into the weights and will increase the computations and running time in the inference stage.
+Nevertheless, all these BNs above are advised to be used after convolution layers.
+However, the data flow after the convolution layer will not be presented to the firing function directly but to the membrane potential updating function first.
+Hence, the data flow will be disturbed again before reaching the firing function.
+To handle the problem, MPBN~\citep{guo2023membrane} proposed to add another BN after the membrane potential updating function to retain normalized data flow before the firing function.
+It also provided a training-inference-decoupled re-parameterization technique to fold the trained MPBN into the firing threshold to eliminate the extra time burden in- duced by MPBN in the inference time.

 Using the regularization loss can also mitigate the gradient explosion/vanishing problem.
 In RecDis-SNN~\citep{Guo_2022_CVPR}, a new perspective to further classify the gradient explosion/vanishing difficulty of SNNs into three undesired shifts of the membrane potential distribution was presented.
 To avoid these undesired shifts, a membrane potential regularization loss was proposed in RecDis-SNN, this loss introduces no additional operations in the SNN inference phase.
 In TET~\citep{deng2022temporal}, an extra temporal regularization loss to compensate for the loss of momentum in the gradient descent with SG methods was proposed.
 With this loss, TET can converge into flatter minima with better generalizability.